To view a Director or member of the Administrative Staff, click on their name to the right.

 Mr. Normandin became a director of Martha’s Kitchen in 2008.
 He is most commonly known as the Chairman and Chief Executive Officer of Normandin Chrysler-Jeep.
 Normandin’s Chrysler Jeep in San Jose, California is possibly the oldest automotive dealership in America.
 The dealership’s history dates back to the horse-and-buggy days.
 It first opened its doors in 1875, two decades prior to the advent of the American automobile industry.
 Mr. Normandin received his Bachelor’s degree in Business from Santa Clara University.
 In addition to being a successful local businessman, Mr. Normandin is very active in the community.
 He donates his time and talents to a variety of charitable organizations.
 Other than serving on the Martha’s Kitchen Board of Directors, he is also the President of the Board of Directors of the Catholic Foundation of Santa Clara County, Chairman of the Board of Regents at Bellarmine College Preparatory and a Trustee at Presentation High School.
 Mr. Normandin is the founder and board member of Heritage Bank of Commerce.
 He currently serves on the Board of Fellows at Santa Clara University, Bishop’s Circle of Excellence, Caritas Society and the Catholic Professionals Club.
 Moreover, he has served as a Director of Catholic Charities, O’Connor Hospital Hospice Program, Serra Club of San Jose, St. Elizabeth’s Day Home and Co-Chairman of the Holy Spirit School Capital Campaign.
 Lon has been married to Peggy for 50 years, has 6 adult children and 13 grandchildren.

-Dr. Russi joined the Board of Directors in 2001,and is a Past President and weekly volunteer at Martha’s Kitchen.
+Dr. Russi joined the Board of Directors in 2001, and is a Past President and weekly volunteer at Martha’s Kitchen.
+He was elected Vice-Presidnet in January 2014.
 Until retirement in 2000, he practiced Urology in San Jose for 30 years, serving on County and State Medical Committees.
 He is currently an active member of the Mountain View Serra Club and lives with his wife Lois in the Los Altos area.

 Louise H. Zarka has been a member of the Board since December 2007.
 She has been volunteering weekly to serve the clients these past four years.
 She has been instrumental in recruiting volunteers who have logged countless hours of service.